 Focus on what you CAN eat.
 It’s easy to look at a list of foods to avoid and think you’ll have to subsist on celery for the rest of your life.
 Eat foods you enjoy that also happen to be Paleo-compliant.

 Explore the grocery store.
 Find an unusual ingredient or vegetable the next time you go grocery shopping, then look up a recipe to use it with.
 Or use the abundance of Paleo blogs out there to find new recipes.
-Even better, take a private cooking class to learn how to use different ingredients!
+Even better, hire a personal chef to learn how to use different ingredients!

 Double recipes so you have leftovers to eat later.
 Even if you only have time to cook dinner twice a week, make a bunch extra, then box up the rest and throw it in the fridge for quick meals in the days following.